Cleveland (village), Wisconsin

 Cleveland is a village in Manitowoc County, Wisconsin, United States.
-The population was 1,485 at the 2010 census.
+The population was 1,579 at the 2020 census.

 History

 The village was named after President Grover Cleveland.
 The village was formed in 1958 out of the unincorporated communities of Centerville, Hika, and St. Wendel.

 Education

-The main campus for Lakeshore Technical College is located in the village, while public school students are a part of the Sheboygan Area School District; the district maintains Cleveland Elementary School in the village, and those students usually attend Horace Mann Middle School and Sheboygan North High School in the city of Sheboygan later on if they have no school choice preference.
+The main campus for Lakeshore Technical College is located in the village, while public school students are a part of the Sheboygan Area School District.
+The district maintains Cleveland Elementary School in the village, and those students usually attend Horace Mann Middle School and Sheboygan North High School in the city of Sheboygan later, if they have no school choice preference.

 Geography

 Cleveland is located at 43°55′4″N 87°44′47″W (43.917829, -87.746250).